Tutorial:

 often they can preempt processors) and a variety of classes of job types (what

 their speedup functions look like).
-The
+The results of the paper apply even if the

-phases, where each phase has a different speedup function but are still in the
+speedup function but are still in the same class.

 A Lower Bound for Nearly Minimal Adaptive and Hot Potato Algorithms, with Ben-Aroya, I and Schuster, A. European Symposium on Algorithms, 1996, 471-485.

 Minimal Adaptive Routing on the Mesh with Bounded Queue Size, with Tom Leighton and Martin Tompa.
-In Journal of Parallel and Distributed Computing, 34 (1996), 154–170.
+Journal of Parallel and Distributed Computing, 34 (1996), 154–170.

 A full version of the SPAA paper below.
 Originally appeared as UW Technical Report 94-07-03.